In-Person Service Registration

 Members in Good Standing

 Congregants in good standing are those who have paid at least half of their membership commitment by the High Holy Days, and the other half by December 31, 2021, or have a payment plan in place.
-Requests for membership commitment help can be directed to Jeff Katz at email@example.com.
+Requests for membership commitment help can be directed to Steven Share at firstname.lastname@example.org.

 Entry is only via the Green Street doors – This entrance is fully accessible.
 The adjacent Levitt Gershman Lobby is the central gathering point for our community.
 The Broad Street and Mount Vernon Street doors are not available as an entrance.